jackyzha0/jackyzha0.github.io/content/thoughts/books/design-justice.md

 Design Justice is a book that invites us to "center people who are too often marginalized by design".
 More importantly, it urges us to work towards an equitable world for everyone: one which treats design justice not as a funnel that we use to limit ourselves to a minimal set of supposedly universal design choices, but rather as a prism through which to generate a far wider rainbow of possible choices, each better tailored to reflect the needs of a specific group of people.

+## Reflection
+Design sites are valorized as places of learning, making, and building and the intersection of social movements and the counterculture.
+Why then, have they become increasingly corporate places of extraction of free labour?

+This cooptation of hacker culture, hackathons as design sites in particular, by neoliberalism has been on the back of my mind ever since reading the chapter on design sites in Design Justice.
+As someone who first got their footing in computer science through hackathons, it pains me to see that this is the rep that hackathons have slowly gotten over time, moving from safe spaces for idea exploration to increasingly corporate, time-bound, events where hackers spin up apps to test company products in exchange for the slim chance of winning prizes and recognition.

+Hackathons reshape precarious and unpaid work.
+Writing code and building apps for free becomes an extraordinary opportunity and a collective imagination for fictional expectations of innovation that benefits all.
+Do we so necessarily need to tie these rituals of play in building and tinkering to the recruiting and product testing pipeline for large corporations?

+As a hackathon organizer, Design Justice has helped me to more actively think about what hackathons are trying to motivate.
+Having more of the tools to articulate and locate exactly why hackathons have felt increasingly corporate is the first step to reinstate hackathons as third spaces not as places of creation or competition, but as places of play and exploration.

 ## Quotes
 ### Defining Design Justice
 How larger systems -- including norms, values, and assumptions -- are encoded in and reproduced through the design of sciotechnical systems. (artifacts have politics)